CFCH-FM (British Columbia)

-CFCH-FM (defunct) was a Canadian community radio station, broadcasting at 103.5 FM in Chase, British Columbia.
-It was last owned by the Chase and District Community Radio Society.
+CFCH-FM was a Canadian community radio station that broadcast at 103.5 FM in Chase, British Columbia, last owned by the Chase and District Community Radio Society.

 History

 On October 6, 2004, the CRTC approved the Chase and District Lions Community Club's application to operate an English-language developmental community FM radio station, broadcasting at 103.5 MHz with an effective radiated power of 4.7 watts.
 The station commenced broadcasting in 2005.
 Ownership was transferred to the Chase and District Community Radio Society in 2007.

-On August 1, 2008, The CRTC approved the Radio Society's application for a regular, English-language, low-power Type B community FM radio station at 103.5 MHz (channel 278LP) with an effective radiated power of 19.7 watts.
+On August 1, 2008, the CRTC approved the radio society's application for a regular, English-language, low-power Type B community FM radio station at 103.5 MHz (channel 278LP) with an effective radiated power of 19.7 watts.

-CFCH-FM ceased broadcasting on August 31, 2014, citing lack of support for the community station.
-The group applied to the CRTC to revoke their broadcasting license, which was approved October 14, 2014.
+CFCH-FM ceased broadcasting on August 31, 2014, due to lack of community support.
+The society requested the CRTC revoke its broadcasting license, approved October 14, 2014.

-CFCH Call sign History
+Call sign

-CFCH was a former call sign used at a radio station in North Bay, Ontario, known today as CKFX-FM.
-On May 25, 2020, Vista Radio, who owns CFXN-FM, was approved to operate a new FM radio station at North Bay and is reusing the heritage CFCH call sign in that city.
-Vista launched the new radio station with the CFCH-FM call sign in North Bay on June 15, 2021.
+CFCH was the call sign used by a radio station in North Bay, Ontario, known today as CKFX-FM.
+On May 25, 2020, Vista Radio, which owns CFXN-FM, was approved to operate a new FM radio station in North Bay and has reused the CFCH-FM call sign since June 15, 2021.